I am self employed. I had an accident at work. Can I make a Claim?

 If you are a self-employed person and have suffered an injury, then the possibility of getting compensation will partly depend on what you do at the initial stages of the injury claim.
-The following are steps that you can take, to enable you to build a good case for a compensation claim.
+That’s important when thinking, “can I claim compensation for a self employed accident at work?”
+The following are steps that you can take to enable you to build a good case for a compensation claim.

 - Get a Medical Opinion: For your case to be solid, it will require that a professional give a medical opinion on the severity of the injury.
 In this case, you will undergo a medical examination to get the required medical opinion.

-- Keep Track of Your Loses: This is important because you might have to make a claim based on your losses.
+- Keep Track of Your Losses: This is important because you might have to claim based on your losses.
 We mean financial losses like medical expenses, loss of earnings, and travel losses, among others.

 Your solicitor will check your case’s viability and offer advice on what may be required at this stage.
 You can contact us immediately to get free advice or discuss the question “can I claim compensation for a self-employed accident at work” at greater length.

-We have to make it clear that not everything can be claimed in a work-related injury self-employed compensation claim.
+We have to clarify that not everything can be claimed in a work-related injury self-employed compensation claim.
 Therefore, you have to understand what can be claimed and what can’t be claimed.
 Building a case on a wrong claim will affect the amount of compensation you can get.
 The following are damages you can likely claim:

-- General Damages: This type of claim will cover the pain and suffering that you have suffered as a result of the injury.
+- General Damages: This type of claim will cover the pain and suffering that you have suffered due to the injury.
 The idea is to get compensation for the non-monetary aspect of the effect of the injury.

-- Medical Expenses: This type of claim is meant to get back all the medical expenses you have incurred as a result of the injury.
+- Medical Expenses: This type of claim is meant to get back all the medical expenses you have incurred due to the injury.

 - Travel Expenses: This refers to your travel losses as a result of the injury.

-- Recuperation: This type of claim enables you to get compensation financially that would aid your recuperation from the injury sustained.
+- Recuperation: This type of claim enables you to get compensation financially to aid your recuperation from the injury sustained.